Whisperrr/SensitivityRandomizer/README.md

 **Note:** The program will begin to generate a complete sensitivity curve.
 Your mouse may initially freeze for a few seconds while generating this curve.

-This program will look for a _settings.ini_ file that contains several key pieces of information.
+This program will look for a _settings.ini_ file that contains several key pieces of information that you can modify.
 If no settings file is found, it will use default values I've chosen.
 These values are:

 * Type
 * Baseline_Sensitivity